Section 24 of the Constitution of Australia: Nexus clause

 Section 24 contains what is referred to as the "nexus clause", which provides that the number of members of the House of Representatives "shall be, as nearly as practicable, twice the number of the senators".
+In reality, the number of House of Representative members can never be exactly twice the number of senators due to the minimum five senators per Original State clause, which guarantees five seats to Tasmania, more than what would have been calculated from the Section.

 The nexus clause has the effect of giving the House of Representatives, which is the representative of the most recent will of the people, additional weight in the event of a joint sitting after a double dissolution.
 However since the acceptance of full voting members in Parliament from the mainland Territories, the nexus no longer guarantees a relationship between the size of the House and the Senate and in particular '[once Territories are accorded representation the nexus requirement will no longer necessarily dictate the strengths of the two chambers when meeting together in joint sittings'.

 It also has the effect of requiring any substantive increase in the House (to accommodate population growth) to be accompanied by an increase in the number of Senators.
 One of the framers of the Constitution, Edmund Barton, claimed the nexus was 'an essential of Federation' in that it protected the relative size and status of the Senate.
-A practical example is that it ensures relatively more MPs from smaller States (given the requirement that States have equal numbers of Senators, however small the State).
-Those Senators in turn, both through the Parliament and party rooms in Canberra, might advance views particular to their States or become spokespeople for those parties.
-Given proportional representation has been a feature of Senate election law since 1949, the nexus also has the effect of increasing the chances of minor parties being elected to the Senate.
-(An effect not intended by the framers of the Constitution in 1900, who did not anticipate the use of proportional representation.)

 It has been noted that the nexus clause is one of the few clauses unique to the Australian Constitution, in that it has no identified precedent in other jurisdictions.
 Its inclusion was "hotly debated" and it has "since become a significant obstacle to any expansion of the size of parliament".

-In 1967, the Holt Government submitted to a referendum a proposal to amend the constitution to abolish the nexus clause, which however was carried by a majority in only one state.
+In 1967, the Holt government submitted to a referendum a proposal to amend the constitution to abolish the nexus clause, which however was carried by a majority in only one state.
 The 1975 Constitutional Convention and the 1988 Constitutional Committee also supported the removal of the clause.

+"Number of senators" and "people of the Commonwealth"

+In Attorney-General (NSW) ex rel.
+McKellar v Commonwealth (1977), the High Court ruled that the "number of senators" in Section 24 refers to only the number of State senators and cannot include the number of Territory senators.
+The same case also ruled that the "people of the Commonwealth" only includes people in the States excludes people in the Territories.
+These rulings were later incorporated in legislation (Commonwealth Electoral Act 1918) for the purpose of determining entitlements to House of Representatives seats.

 Apportionment

 The section sets out the manner in which the number of members in each state and territory is to be determined.
-However, it also provides that that method shall apply “until the Parliament otherwise provides”, which the Parliament has provided.
-The current apportionment method is at section 48 of the Commonwealth Electoral Act 1918.
+However, it also provides that that method shall apply "until the Parliament otherwise provides", which the Parliament has provided.
+The current apportionment method is described in section 48 of the Commonwealth Electoral Act 1918, and is still consistent with Section 24 of the Constitution.